 Yes, this is a free country, as the history of individual rights goes.
 But thinking that you can say or do what you want, so long as you don’t break the law, is a mistake.
 There are consequences for asserting yourself.
 Liberals as well as Conservatives do not like people who make waves.

-I am always saddened when people come to my office, look at me, and say, “But I’m a law-abiding American citizen.
+We are always saddened when people come to our office, and say, “But I’m a law-abiding American citizen.
 Don’t I have rights?”
-And I have to respond, “Not as many as you think.”
+And we have to respond, “Not as many as you think.”

 The bottom line: When facing DCF, you do best to call a lawyer as soon as possible.